Reservoir LT2 Compliance Project

 The City of Rochester maintains three finished drinking water reservoirs, Rush Reservoir, Cobb's Hill Reservoir, and Highland Reservoir.
 In 2006, the USEPA adopted the LT2 regulations that impacted all uncovered water storage facilities, including all three Reservoirs.

-Rush Reservoir was brought into compliance with the LT2 rule with the installation of a synthetic rubber liner and floating cover in 2012.
+The Rush Reservoir was brought into compliance with the LT2 rule with the installation of a synthetic rubber liner and floating cover in 2012.
 Both Cobb's Hill and Highland Reservoirs are open finished water storage facilities which are still required to comply with LT2 regulations by 2035.

 Options for major changes at Highland, Cobbs Hill reservoirs gain focus as study widens - WXXI News | By Brian Sharp Published May 7, 2025